rrgalvan/Python4Maths/README.md

-<small><small><i>
-Introduction to Python - available from https://gitlab.erc.monash.edu.au/andrease/Python4Maths.git
+Introduction to Python

 The original version was written by Rajath Kumar and is available at https://github.com/rajathkumarmp/Python-Lectures.
 The notes have been updated for Python 3 and amended for use in Monash University mathematics courses by [Andreas Ernst](http://users.monash.edu.au/~andreas)

-</small></small></i>
+Current version has been adapted to the Master in Mathematics of universities of Amería, Cádiz, Granada and Málaga by [J. Rafael Rodríguez Galván](http://rrgalvan.github.io/) (University of Cádiz

 # Python-Lectures

 ## Introduction

 Python is a modern, robust, high level programming language.
 It is very easy to pick up even if you are completely new to programming.

 Python, similar to other languages like matlab or R, is interpreted hence runs slowly compared to C++, Fortran or Java.
 However writing programs in Python is very quick.
 Python has a very large collection of libraries for everything from scientific computing to web services.
 It caters for object oriented and functional programming with module system that allows large and complex applications to be developed in Python.

 These lectures are using jupyter notebooks which mix Python code with documentation.
 The python notebooks can be run on a webserver or stand-alone on a computer.